fdm-monster/fdm-monster/docs/USING_DOCKER.md

-## Running OctoFarm with docker-compose.yml
+## Running 3DPF with docker-compose.yml

 Docker is a great tool!
 Using `docker-compose` is better and `portainer` is most awesome!
 Please read the following before continuing:
 1) NOTE we assume you are familiar with `docker` and `docker-compose`.
 These are great tools for isolating your software deployment (+), but it be quite new to some users (-).